 Visit some of the sights in and around Kashgar, including the Mor Buddhist pagoda, the old city of Artush, the tomb of Sultan Sutuk Bughra Khan and also a local Uighur family.
 Return to Kashgar for the evening.
-Overnight at Tianyuan International Hotel or similar.
+Overnight at Qinibagg Hotel or similar.
 (BLD)

 Day 5 – Lake Karakul - Tashkurgan

 Today we drive along the famed Karakoram Highway, one of the most spectacular roads in the world, climbing to 4100m to Lake Karakul.
 This area is home to Kyrgyz people who live a semi nomadic lifestyle.
 Later we continue to Tashkurgan for the night.
 Overnight Tashkurgan Crown Hotel or similar.
 (BLD)